dustymabe/summit-2017-container-lab/labs/lab2/chapter2.md

 * Use a specific tag for the source image.
 Image updates may break things.
 * Place rarely changing statements towards the top of the file.
 This allows the re-use of cached image layers when rebuilding.
-* Group statements into multiline statements.
+* Group statements into multi-line statements.
 This avoids layers that have files needed only for build.
 * Use `LABEL RUN` instruction to prescribe how the image is to be run.
 * Avoid running application as root user.
 * Use `VOLUME` instruction to create a host mount point for persistent storage.